 This section provides an overview of the computer features and preinstalled software.

-System information
+- System information

 The following information covers a variety of models.
-For information for your specific model, use the IBM Setup Utility.
-See Chapter 2, "Using the IBM Setup Utility program," on page 25.
+For information for your specific model, refer to the Setup Utility program.
+See Chapter 2, "Using the Setup Utility program," on page 27.

 Microprocessor (varies by model type)